A Lesson to Learn: Farmmi Inc. (FAMI)

 FAMI’s Market Performance

-FAMI stocks went up by 4.95% for the week, with a monthly drop of -8.33% and a quarterly performance of -22.48%, while its annual performance rate touched -40.99%.
-The volatility ratio for the week stands at 4.86% while the volatility levels for the past 30 days are set at 6.07% for Farmmi Inc..
-The simple moving average for the period of the last 20 days is 1.39% for FAMI stocks with a simple moving average of -55.80% for the last 200 days.
+FAMI stocks went up by 13.61% for the week, with a monthly jump of 4.01% and a quarterly performance of 5.43%, while its annual performance rate touched -40.53%.
+The volatility ratio for the week stands at 12.04% while the volatility levels for the past 30 days are set at 7.39% for Farmmi Inc..
+The simple moving average for the period of the last 20 days is 5.51% for FAMI stocks with a simple moving average of -53.30% for the last 200 days.

-Volatility was left at 6.07%, however, over the last 30 days, the volatility rate increased by 4.86%, as shares sank -9.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.23% lower at present.
+Volatility was left at 7.39%, however, over the last 30 days, the volatility rate increased by 12.04%, as shares surge +2.73% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.96% lower at present.

 Stock Fundamentals for FAMI